RLRyals/MCP-tutorial/docs/COMPLETE_MAC_SETUP_GUIDE_V2.md

 node src/shared/run-migration.js 002_update_series_schema.sql
 ```
 ## Optional
+You can go through these branches one at a time following the other guide
-for branches MCP_2 through MCP_5 you can go through them or simply continue to MCP_6
+for branches MCP_2 through MCP_5 you can go through them and look at the new code
+or simply continue to MCP_6

 ## Mandatory
 6. MCP_6_fixes_genre_expansion (latest completed)
+   in VS Code terminal, run these commands:

 ```zsh
 git checkout MCP_6_fixes_genre_expansion